Day 1 – Arrival

 Day 3 – Boat Trip on Intercoastal Waterway

 After breakfast we head for the docks in Rockport where we take a boat trip along the shallow Intracoastal Waterway, encountering a wealth of coastal species, from Brown and White Pelicans and Black Skimmers to Roseate Spoonbills, herons and egrets including Tricolored Heron, Little Blue Heron and Reddish Egret.
-Although most Whooping Cranes leave during the first week of April, there should be several family groups present, and we will take our time admiring this impressive bird.
+There should be several family groups of Whooping Cranes present, and we will take our time admiring this impressive bird.
 After lunch we leave Rockport and take the ferry across to Port Aransas.
 There are several excellent birding spots in Port Aransas; Paradise Pond, Port Aransas Bird Center and Wetland Park.
 These freshwater ponds support a diversity of birds, including Mottled Duck, Sora, Least and American Bitterns, Least Grebe, and many shorebirds including Black-necked Stilts and American Avocets, waterfowl that may include Fulvous Whistling-duck, and we should be encountering southern Texas specialties such as Great Kiskadee and Golden-fronted Woodpecker.
 Heading down Mustang Island we make stops to look for Snowy, Semipalmated and Piping Plovers, Sandwich Terns and whatever else may be on the beach.
 Night in Kingsville area.

 Day 4 – King Ranch and South Padre Island